GxNaitik/CKB-LEARNING-TRACK/final-project-Spin-To-Win/README.md

 For support and questions:
 - Create an issue on GitHub
-- Join our Discord community
+- Join our Discord community - (https://discord.gg/yAd9XXBKSf)
-- Check the documentation

 ---